 As the Communications Manager at Fuse, Eric develops, plans, and aligns all content for email, social media, and the Fuse website.
 Hailing from Eugene, Oregon, Eric graduated from Oberlin College with B.A.s in History and Political Science.
 Before joining the Fuse team, Eric led the public policy advocacy program of YWCA Seattle | King | Snohomish.
 When he isn’t juggling emails, you can find him riding the light rail, perfecting his risotto technique, and planning his next international trip.

 Digital Campaigns Manager

 As Digital Campaigns Manager for the Fuse Communications Hub, Isabel develops and implements multimedia visual strategy to engage and activate supporters across Fuse’s social media platforms and for progressive partner organizations.
-Originally from Venice, California, she graduated from Western Washington University with a degree in Visual Journalism and Graphic Design.
-Prior to joining the Communications Hub, Isabel managed the Public Health - Seattle & King County social media channels and acted as Design Lead for the PHSKC Communications Team.
-When she isn’t watching tik toks for work, she is watching tik toks for fun, bouldering at SBP, rollerskating or hanging out with her very needy cat, Cowboy.
+A native of Venice, California, she graduated from Western Washington University with a degree in Visual Journalism and Graphic Design.
+Prior to joining the Communications Hub, Isabel managed the Public Health - Seattle & King County social media channels.
+When she isn’t watching TikToks for work, she is watching TikToks for fun, crafting and exploring South Seattle.

 Jim Dawson he/him/his